kisom/cryptutils/README.md

 `password` and `otpc`, a common datastore for secrets.
 Eventually, `passwords` was renamed to `secrets` when I began to use it for manipulating the `otpc` store, letting me keep a lot of unnecessary functionality out of `otpc`.
+At some point, I realised the datastore could also be used for storing journal entries, and added a journaling front end.

 ### Dependencies

+* code.google.com/p/go.crypto
 * github.com/agl/ed25519
 * github.com/gokyle/twofactor
-* github.com/gokyle/readpass (which unfortunately requires cgo to build, as I have yet to find a good way to read passwords securely from the command line in pure Go)
+* github.com/gokyle/readpass

 ### License